-Falmouth has already made significant progress in data capture, collation and analysis to strengthen its ability to implement improvements that are data-driven.
+Falmouth has made significant progress in data capture, collation and analysis to strengthen its ability to implement improvements that are data-driven.
 This includes a specific project to strengthen data relating to equality, diversity and inclusion10.
-This work builds on significant investment in an in-house Management Information System (MIS), which provides detailed retention data, and includes an 'early warning' component which tracks students' engagement with key University systems and academic processes.
+This work builds on significant investment in an in-house business intelligence system RADAR, which provides detailed retention data, and includes an 'early warning' component which tracks students' engagement with key University systems and academic processes.
 For example, a range of data dashboards for student engagement monitoring are now disseminated to academic departments, and services, with report-back/ response mechanisms in place.
 Tracking data includes retention, progression and attainment outcomes at the course and learner level, matched to student attributes.

-Further monitoring of student engagement points11 is also in development; for example, digital attendance monitoring solution is being implemented across the institution following a successful pilot in the School of Film and Television.
+Further monitoring of student engagement points11 has been developed; for example, a digital attendance monitoring solution is being implemented across the institution following a successful pilot in the School of Film and Television.
 This data is more nuanced and immediate, which supports the move from reactive, to proactive and preventative interventions for students deemed at risk.
 It includes the ability for students to self-monitor, as they have access to their data.
 This pilot was tested and created with a group of students, who are providing critical input and feedback on the process.
-Once refined and fully implemented further developments are planned for linking relevant data to employability services, such as application to personal portfolios or CVs.
 See further details in the Appendix, under "Strategic Measure 2".